 Flying has allowed Hackett’s passion for engineering and his adventurous personality to come together.

 His mother said some have questioned her decision to allow her son to fly at such a young age, but she stands by it.
 “When he would come home at night after flying, he had a skip in his step,” she said.
-“That got me to the place where I was like, ‘I got to let him do it.’”
+“That got me to the place where I was like, ‘I got to let him do it.’ ”

 She got a glimpse of her son’s viewpoint when Hackett took her on a flight in September for her birthday.
-Hackett soared beneath the clouds while his mother admired from the passenger seat.
+Hackett soared beneath the clouds as his mother admired from the passenger seat.
 He gave her a mischievous smile before doing a tailspin, which caused their stomachs to drop.
 Hackett then positioned the plane perfectly for Colleen to watch the sunset on a beautiful autumn afternoon.

 “It’s just a different way to experience the world without going far,” Hackett said.
-“No roads, just total freedom.”
+“No roads — just total freedom.”